 7. Oat Muffins

 Not all muffins are unhealthy.
-These healthy oat-based muffins contain lots of nutrients and can help to lower your cholesterol:-
+These healthy oat-based muffins contain lots of nutrients and will help to lower your cholesterol:-

 8. Oatcakes with Toppings